plone/training/addons.rst

+﻿.. _addons-label:

-﻿Extend Plone with Add-On Packages
+Extend Plone with Add-On Packages
 =================================

 * There are more than 2,000 addons for Plone.
 We will cover only a handfull today.